StanGirard/starfinder/Readme.md

 - Thank you to all contributors and users of StarFinder.
 Your support and feedback make this project possible.
 - This project uses the GitHub API but is not endorsed or certified by GitHub.

----

-This README provides a comprehensive overview of StarFinder, guiding users from installation to usage and contribution.
-It's designed to be inviting and informative, ensuring users of all levels can effectively utilize the tool.